jfelixh/crset-demo/README.md

 The _issuer demo_ also offers a dashboard showing the past publications and associated data, such as cost, time, and data size.
 It also includes direct links to block and blob explorers to dive in further.

 ### Verifying Employment Status To Take Out a Loan

-The _verifier demo_ is a mock up of a banking site allowing loan applicants to proove their employment status with their employment ID VC:
+The _verifier demo_ is a mock up of a banking site allowing loan applicants to prove their employment status with their employment ID VC:

 1. Click "Apply for a loan now!"
 2. Enter arbitrary data for personal data and click next
 3. Enter arbitrary loan data and click next
-4. Scan the QR code with the smartphone and follow directions to present the employmee ID VC
+4. Scan the QR code with the smartphone and follow directions to present the employee ID VC
 5. Observe how the website updating the verification progress with emphasis on the revocation check in real time

 ## Technical Overview